 In his civil litigation and white collar defense practices, Ed litigates and tries cases, and argues appeals in both federal and state courts.
 He also counsels and conducts investigations for clients facing potential civil and criminal litigation, and represents clients in grand jury proceedings.
 Ed also is General Counsel of the Firm.

-Ed represents clients in commercial disputes in several industries, including the financial services, real estate, luxury goods, and health care industries.
+Ed represents clients in commercial disputes in several industries, including the financial services, real estate, automotive, luxury goods, and health care industries.
 He commonly represents clients in these industries in contract disputes and tort claims, and he also has considerable experience litigating over non-compete agreements.
-Ed defends clients in litigation related to his white collar defense practice, including antitrust, securities and consumer fraud, class action litigation, and litigation arising under the False Claims Act.
+Ed defends clients in litigation related to his white collar defense practice, including antitrust, securities and consumer fraud, class action litigation, product liability, and litigation arising under the False Claims Act.

 White Collar Defense & Regulatory Enforcement